CemM96/CemsGameApp/ReadMe.md

 # What this repo is
+- App for multiple games
+- Blackjack
-- Game of blackjack
+- Pong

 # How to run
-- Tested on Python 3.8
+- Tested on Python 3.11

 ```bash
 python3 main.py